{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 When it comes to creating light and airy stables, James Scott, managing director of Scotts of Thrapston, shares his advice: “There are some things that people tend to make do with in their stables, the most common is the light levels in loose boxes.
 Scotts do not recommend light panels in the roof, as these increase heat and are quite costly to fit.
 Instead we recommend a rear top door or glazed rear top door.
 These increase light and air flow, as well as keeping the horse entertained when in the box with another view to look at.
 They are relatively easy to fit.

 “Scotts would also recommend internal linings, as it will add to the structural integrity of timber boxes.
-Budget stable suppliers normally only have the bottom 1.2m lined, this is not ideal as dust collects making them a poorer environment, harder to clean and gives the horse more edges to chew.”
+Budget stable suppliers normally only have the bottom 1.2m lined, this is not ideal as dust collects in the gap making them a poorer environment, harder to clean and gives the horse more edges to chew.”

 Get stuck in

-If your yard is structurally sound but you’d like to give it a new look, then it may be time to roll up your sleeves and get stuck in yourself!
+If your yard is structurally sound but you’d like to give it a new look, then it may be time to roll up your sleeves and get stuck in yourself.

 A fresh coat of paint can give your stables a whole new look.
 Dark greens and browns are popular choices to blend in with surroundings, but some opt for brighter designs too.
 It’s worth checking with your local planning office first if you’re dreaming of a colourful change, particularly if you’re in a conservation area or area of outstanding natural beauty.